SkylineCommunications/dataminer-docs/connector-help/connector_help/Marlink_ESV_Controller.md

 ## Notes

 All data in the ESV Controller is used in the **Marlink 7 Seas Manager**.
-For this reason, in this driver alarm monitoring and trending are only available for the general parameters.
+For this reason, in this connector alarm monitoring and trending are only available for the general parameters.